 We received feedback that the error and success color looks too saturated, but how can we judge which color is the best?
 Just looking at the color is hard to tell whether this color works or not.
 To overcome this, we created a sample UI.
 Then we picked 3 potential color pairs and applied them to the UI to compare the colors.

-This page shows the final Colors page
+This is the demo of the final Colors page

 1. The current color swatch is ordered like the original brand guide.
 We’d like to change this order to be by shade.